Home » Military Life » DIY Flag Burning Steps

 5. Recite the Pledge of Allegiance, hold a moment of silence

-According to the Veterans of Foreign Wars, the American flag must be folded in the proper manner before disposal.
-This ensures that the colors are properly formed to be consumed by fire all at once.
+As mentioned above, the American flag must be folded in the proper manner before disposal.
+Why?
+It helps to ensure the colors are properly formed to be consumed by fire all at once.

 As for the place where you intend to burn the flag, the area must be large enough to accommodate the wholeness of the folded flag, so as not to leave any part of it unconsumed.